British Armed Forces: Organisation

 The Militia was originally an all infantry force, organised at the city or county level, and members were not required to serve outside of their recruitment area, although the area within which militia units in Britain could be posted was increased to anywhere in the Britain during the 18th century, and Militia coastal artillery, field artillery, and engineers units were introduced from the 1850s.
 The Yeomanry was a mounted force that could be mobilised in times of war or emergency.
 Volunteer Force units were also frequently raised during wartime, which did not rely on compulsory service and hence attracted recruits keen to avoid the Militia.
 These were seen as a useful way to add to military strength economically during wartime, but otherwise as a drain on the Militia and so were not normally maintained in peacetime, although in Bermuda prominent propertied men were still appointed Captains of Forts, taking charge of maintaining and commanding fortified coastal artillery batteries and manned by volunteers (reinforced in wartime by embodied militiamen), defending the colony's coast from the 17th century to the 19th century (when all of the batteries were taken over by the regular Royal Artillery).
-The militia system was extended to a number of English (subsequently British) colonies, beginning with Virginia and Bermuda.
+The militia system was extended to several English (subsequently British) colonies, beginning with Virginia and Bermuda.
 In some colonies, Troops of Horse or other mounted units similar to the Yeomanry were also created.
 The militia and volunteer units of a colony were generally considered to be separate forces from the Home Militia Force and Volunteer Force in the United Kingdom, and from the militia forces and volunteer forces of other colonies.
 Where a colony had more than one militia or volunteer unit, they would be grouped as a militia or volunteer force for that colony, such as the Jamaica Volunteer Defence Force, which comprised the St. Andrew Rifle Corps, or Kingston Infantry Volunteers, the Jamaica Corps of Scouts, and the Jamaica Reserve Regiment, but not the Jamaica Militia Artillery.
 In smaller colonies with a single militia or volunteer unit, that single unit would still be considered to be listed within a force, or in some case might be named a force rather than a regiment or corps, such as is the case for the Falkland Islands Defence Force and the Royal Montserrat Defence Force.
-The militia, yeomanry and volunteer forces collectively were known as the reserve forces, auxiliary forces, or local forces.
-Officers of these forces could not sit on courts martial of regular forces personnel.
+The militia, yeomanry, and volunteer forces collectively were known as the reserve forces, auxiliary forces, or local forces.
+Officers of these forces could not sit on courts-martial of regular forces personnel.
 The Mutiny Act did not apply to members of the Reserve Forces.